xlrx/dbisfactory/README.md

 For this project, you need:
 - FischerTechnik Factory Simulation 24V (536634_sim)
 - Berghof EC2250
-- CodeSys SP5
+- CodeSys V3.5 SP10 (CodeSys and Target versions must match!)
-- a so-called Berghof 'target license' to be able to transfer the PLC data from Codesys to the Berghof
+- a so-called Berghof 'Target' to be able to transfer the PLC data from Codesys to the Berghof (e.g., buy from Conrad.de)
 - additional DIO 16/16 Extension board for the EC2250
-- a self-made motor encoder board (see below)
+- five self-made motor encoder boards (see below)
 - 24 volt stable power supply
 - a lot of wires
 - and space :-)